Clemson star QB Trevor Lawrence ruled out vs. Syracuse after suffering injury in first half

 Clemson quarterback Trevor Lawrence was injured in the second quarter of Saturday's game vs. Syracuse.
 After scrambling out of the pocket near midfield, he was hit hard in the head while diving near the sideline and has not yet returned to action.
 Chase Brice entered the game for the Tigers as Clemson's former starting quarterback, Kelly Bryant, transferred earlier this week after coach Dabo Swinney chose to go with the freshman Lawrence as his starter.

 Lawrence initially remained on the sideline following his exit from the field, but his helmet was taken away by trainers and he eventually left the field with just over two minutes before halftime.
-He will not play in the second half according to coaching staff.
+He did not play in the second half.
+Brice and running back Travis Etienne orchestrated a second half comeback, and the Tigers topped the Orange 27-23.
+After the game, Swinney told reporters that Lawerence is in concussion protocol.

 Lawrence was 10-of-15 passing for 93 yards prior to his injury.
 The true freshman from Cartersville, Georgia, was the No. 1 overall prospect in the class of 2018.
 In four games as the backup prior to making the start against Syracuse, he was 39-of-60 for 600 yards, nine touchdowns and two interceptions -- an average of 10 yards per attempt.